Nocturna Tech ConsultingNocturna Tech

 n8n Cloud: Starts at around $20/month for 2,500 workflow executions.
 Scales with usage, but for most SMBs this tier covers everything.

-Compare that to Zapier, where a business doing 10,000 tasks per month is looking at $100+/month before they've added any premium app integrations.
-The economics of n8n become obvious quickly once you're running more than a handful of workflows.
+Compare that to Zapier, where a business doing 10,000 tasks per month is looking at $100+ per month before adding any premium app integrations.
+The economics of n8n become obvious quickly once you are running more than a handful of workflows.

-If you need real-time, sub-second reactions to high-volume events, n8n isn't the right tool.
-It's built for business workflows, dozens or hundreds of executions per day, not for processing thousands of events per second.
+If you need real-time, sub-second reactions to high-volume events, n8n is not the right tool.
+It is built for business workflows at dozens or hundreds of executions per day, not for processing thousands of events per second.

 It also requires some technical comfort to get the most out of.
-The no-code surface is real, but debugging a broken workflow, handling errors gracefully, and designing idempotent automations (so they don't double-process if they run twice) takes engineering thinking.
+The no-code surface is real, but debugging a broken workflow, handling errors gracefully, and designing idempotent automations (so they do not double-process if they run twice) requires engineering thinking.

 How to figure out what to automate first

-I always ask clients to track their week and identify the tasks that share three properties:
+I always ask clients to track their week and identify tasks that share three properties:

 1. Triggered by a specific event (form submitted, file uploaded, date reached)